|

 Humans tend to be a bit funny about that, like it has to be a big surprise.

-Which I'm thinking is why you and him are the only ones here not affected."
+DNA in it.
+Which I’m thinking is why you and him are the only ones

 "I had a feeling I was lucky in that way," William said.
 "But

-"I found you, instead.
-But to get back to my first points.
-When did
+“I found you, instead.
+But to get back to my first points, when

 "Three weeks ago," William said.
 "It happened very fast.

-Then their families.
+up - then their families.
 Then it spread rapidly through the community.
-The

-first deaths came after a few days.
-With no way to give them food or drink
+The first deaths came after a few days.
+With no way to give them food

 "A Human can live without food for a long time.
 But without liquid,